 Volunteer activities change but often include: Retail Assistant, Gardening / Organic Farming, Daycare and Childminding, Kitchen Work, Recreation Assistant, Visiting Seniors, Office Work / Computers, Environmental Projects, or Special Events.

-The Recreation Visiting program matches community volunteers with individuals living in mental health group homes to provide companionship and reduce isolation.
+The Mental Health Visiting and Activity Program matches community volunteers with individuals living in mental health group homes to provide companionship and reduce isolation.
 Volunteers help residents integrate into the community by engaging in social and recreational activities such as: starting fitness programs, going for coffee, playing pool, going shopping, attending cultural activities or watching sports.

-Volunteers and clients are matched according to their interests, locations and time availabilities.
+Volunteers and clients are matched according to their interests, locations and time availability.

 As a volunteer this is an excellent opportunity to develop an understanding of mental illness as well as support somebody with their recovery goals.
 All expenses are paid and supervision is jointly provided by Volunteer Victoria and the group home.